msjun23/3D-LiDAR-Detection/README.md

 ---

 For object detecting, we use camera generally.
 But in my sight, camera have many limitation.
 Representatively, light is one of the biggest problems in image processing.
-But some companies are try to complete vision task only with camera, for example, Tesla.(dogecoin forever, go to the mars) Whatever, now, I face two routes.
+But some companies are try to complete vision task only with camera, for example, Tesla.(dogecoin forever, go to the Mars) Whatever, now, I face two routes.
 One is fight to overcome the limitation of camera(like Tesla), and the other one is use another sensor.
 Last year, I tried object detection with camera.
 In this project, so I decided trying other route and aimed object detecting with 3D-LiDAR.

 An open source, [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) supply basic 3D-LiDAR object detection code with pre-trained models.
 I used this source and for input data, used sensor data from [SVL Simulator](https://www.svlsimulator.com/).